yoitsryan/Winter_Lab_R_Shiny/README.md

 - fixing multiple plot types that initially failed to run

 - the addition of a second heatmap to visualize pseudobulked data.

+Once the plots were all functional, I made more edits:

+- min-max scaling the expression levels represented in the heatmaps

+- fixing the split feature plots (bottom panel on the Feature Plot tab) so they don't become squashed or stretched

+- fixing the shrinking violins bug by only allowing one violin plot per row instead of two per row

+- swapping the axes of the bubble plots (selected genes on y-axis, group variable on x-axis), and creating one plot per split variable instead of one plot per selected gene